Skip to main content

 Usage Examples

-This example demonstrates how to use standard net/http handlers inside a Fiber application:
+This example shows how to run a standard net/http handler within a Fiber app:

 package main